 - A. TITLE/ELIGIBILITY.
 Year end recognition will be given to the Youth/horse combinations who earn the most points in halter and performance classes while meeting the qualifying Rules YP-010, YP-015 and YP-020 and the Title/Award requirements for each of the following divisions: - 1.
 Youth 13 & Under Top 20 - 2.
 Youth 14-18 Top 20 - 3.
 Youth Solid Paint-Bred Top 10 - B. Time Period.
 Total Youth points will be compiled for Youth/horse combinations from January 1 through December 31. - C. Maximum Number Of Shows and Judges Counted.
 A maximum of 20 APHA-approved shows may be used from which their total points will be tabulated (excluding APHA World Shows).
 Each show may consist of the main judge and ancillary judges (JU-000.H.6.).
 A main judge may only be counted from two (2) shows.
 One alternate show will be used in the case of a tie. - Eligible Points.
 Points earned in events listed in YP-085.B and YP-090.B-C, excluding Cowboy Mounted Shooting, Dressage and Competitive Trail Horse are eligible for this award.
-For Solid Paint-Bred, points earned in events listed in YP-085.C and YP-090.E-F, excluding Cowboy Mounted Shooting, Dressage and Competitive Trail Horse are eligible for this award. - D. A contestant may exhibit more than one horse; however, the points earned by the Youth with each horse will be compiled separately. - E. In order to be eligible for this award, a minimum of six (6) points must be earned (excluding APHA World Shows). - F Award.
+For Solid Paint-Bred, points earned in events listed in YP-085.C and YP-090.E-F, excluding Cowboy Mounted Shooting, Dressage and Competitive Trail Horse are eligible for this award. - Tabulation for Youth awards will be based on the age of the Youth due to combining and splitting of classes. - D. A contestant may exhibit more than one horse; however, the points earned by the Youth with each horse will be compiled separately. - E. In order to be eligible for this award, a minimum of six (6) points must be earned (excluding APHA World Shows). - F. Award.
 When the titles of APHA Top 20 are awarded, buckles shall be prepared and presented to the Youth in each group (Rule YP-055.A.) by the APHA office.